ostrokach/protein-adjacency-net/docs/installation.md

 ## Stable release

-To install Protein Adjacency Graph Neural Network, run this command in your terminal:
+To install `pagnn`, run this command in your terminal:

 ```bash
 conda install pagnn -c kimlab
 ```

-This is the preferred method to install Protein Adjacency Graph Neural Network, as it will always install the most recent stable release.
+This is the preferred method to install `pagnn`, as it will always install the most recent stable release.

 If you don't have [conda] installed, this [Python installation guide] can guide you through the process.